-Operating safer recruitment practices including appropriate Disclosure and Barring Service (DBS) and reference checks, verifying identity, academic and vocational qualifications, obtaining professional references, carrying out online checks, checking previous employment history and ensuring the person has the right to work in the UK.
+Operating Safer Recruitment practices including appropriate Disclosure and Barring Service (DBS) and reference checks, verifying identity, academic and vocational qualifications, obtaining professional references, checking previous employment history and ensuring the person has the right to work in the UK.
 Our practices also include undertaking interviews and checking if individuals are barred or prohibited from working with children in accordance with DBS and Department for Education (DfE) guidance.
-We also complete online checks as set out in KCSiE.
-We maintain a single central record to evidence checks completed for staff and volunteers working in the school/college community.
+In line with statutory guidance, we maintain a single central record to evidence checks completed for staff and volunteers working in the school/college community.
 This document is reviewed termly by a member of the SLT.

-- All members of staff are required to work within our clear guidelines on safer working practice as outlined in the school Code of Conduct. - The DSL will ensure that all staff and volunteers (including agency and third-party staff) have read our Safeguarding and child protection policy and are aware of the school expectations regarding safe and professional practice via the staff Code of Conduct and Acceptable Use Policy (AUP).

-- Staff will be made aware of the school behaviour management and physical intervention policies.
+- All members of staff are required to work within our clear guidelines on Safer Working Practice as outlined in the Staff Code of Conduct. - The DSL will ensure that all staff and volunteers (including agency and third-party staff) have read our Safeguarding and Child Protection Policy and are aware of the school expectations regarding safe and professional practice via the Staff Code of Conduct and Acceptable Use Policy (AUP). - Staff will be made aware of the school behaviour management and physical intervention policies.
 Staff will manage behaviour effectively to ensure a good and safe educational environment and will have a clear understanding of the needs of all children.
 Any physical interventions and/or use of reasonable force will be in line with our agreed policy and procedures, and national guidance. - All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
-Staff will adhere to relevant school policies including staff behaviour policy, mobile and smart technology, Acceptable Use Policies (AUPs), and social media.
+Staff will adhere to relevant school policies including Staff Code of Conduct, mobile and smart technology, Acceptable Use Policies (AUPs), and social media.